Ouest-France/cdp/README.md

     --docker-image-sonar-scanner=<image_name_sonar_scanner>    Docker image which execute sonar-scanner command [default: ouestfrance/cdp-sonar-scanner:latest].
     --docker-image=<image_name>                                Specify docker image name for build project.
     --docker-version=<version>                                 Specify maven docker version [default: 3.5-jdk-8].
-    --environment-name=<env_name>                              Specify environment name for gitlab.
-If not set, branch name is used.
     --goals=<goals-opts>                                       Goals and args to pass maven command.
     --image-tag-branch-name                                    Tag docker image with branch name or use it [default].
     --image-tag-latest                                         Tag docker image with 'latest'  or use it.